The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Type 1 - local-exec provisioner**

-The local-exec provisioner invokes a local executable after a resource is created.
+-   The local-exec provisioner invokes a local executable after a resource is created.

-Example: After EC2 instance is launched, fetch the `ip` and store it in file `server_ip.txt`
+-   Example: After EC2 instance is launched, fetch the `ip` and store it in file `server_ip.txt`

 **Type 2 - remote-exec provisioner**

-remote-exec provisioners allow to invoke scripts or run commands directly on the remote server.
+-   `remote-exec` provisioners allow to invoke scripts or run commands directly on the remote server.

-Example: After EC2 is launched, install "apache" software
+-   Example: After EC2 is launched, install "apache" software

 ### Format of Provisioners

-**Defining Provisioners** -
+**Defining Provisioners**

 -   Provisioners are defined inside a specific resource.
 -   Provisioners are defined by `provisioner` followed by the type od provisioner.

-**Local Exec Provisioner Approach** -
+**Local Exec Provisioner Approach**

 -   For local provisioner, we have to specify the command that needs to be run locally.

-**Remote Exec Provisioner Approach** -
+**Remote Exec Provisioner Approach**

 -   Since commands executed are executed on remote-server, we have to provide way for terraform to connect to remote server.